JuliaAstro/LombScargle.jl/docs/index.rst

    ``JULIA_NUM_THREADS=4 julia`` for 4 threads) in order to automatically gain an :math:`n` -fold scaling.

+   Please note that multi-threading is still an experimental feature in Julia, so you may encounter issues when running it with more than one thread.

 If the signal has uncertainties, the ``signal`` vector can also be a vector of ``Measurement`` objects (from `Measurements.jl
 <https://github.com/giordano/Measurements.jl>`__ package), in which case you